For the time being

 Seventeenth-century Reformed scholasticism, especially Francis Turretin (Institutes 9.7), altered the picture.
 Viewing Adam as federal head of all creation, Turretin extended the curse to include animal death itself.
 That development hardened through later Calvinists and finally modern Young-Earth Creationism.
 Whitcomb and Morris’s Genesis Flood (1961) declared that if animals died before Adam, “the gospel collapses.”
 Thus the entire fossil record had to fit inside post-Fall history, forcing ad hoc physics—global cataclysm, accelerated nuclear decay, vapor canopies—all to preserve a dogma unknown to the Fathers.

-Hence the “heat problem.”
+It gets worse.
 If radioactive decay, tectonic shift, and meteor impact were compressed into a single year, the released energy would have vaporized oceans and melted crust.
 Each decay event emits a fixed quantum of heat; compressing billions of years of events into days multiplies temperature beyond survivable limits.
 Faith cannot be saved by violating thermodynamics.

 The issue is not youth of the earth but bondage of faith to models.
 Lutheran theology affirms creation, fall, and flood as divine acts but refuses to hinge belief on speculative mechanics.
 Miracles are confessed, not diagramed.
 Luther laughs at philosophers who demand the “how.”
 Chemnitz distinguishes ordinary providence from extraordinary act.
 Gerhard keeps Romans 5 focused on human death.
 When models replace confession, collapse of the model drags faith with it.
 Better a humble confession than a brittle theory.